lina-boljka/lina-boljka.github.io/_pages/publications.md

 [ENG] <b>Boljka, L.</b>, D. W. J. Thompson, and Y. Li: Downstream suppression of baroclinic waves.

-[ENG] <b>Boljka, L.</b>, and T. Birner: On the origin and impacts of the atmospheric planetary wave sources.
+[ENG] <b>Boljka, L.</b>, and T. Birner: Tropopause-level planetary wave source and its role in two-way troposphere-stratosphere coupling.
+To be submitted to Weather and Climate Dynamics Discussions.

 <b><font color="slateblue">Submitted/In press</font></b>